A variational inference framework for inverse problems: Streamlined variational algorithm updates

-The design or kernel matrix $\bK$ is a potentially big matrix whose size depends on the number of observations and the length of $\bx$.
+The matrix $\bK$ is a potentially big matrix whose size depends on the number of observations and the length of $\bx$.
 It is easy to notice from the MFVB scheme presented as Algorithm \ref{alg:MFVBalgo} that the algebraic operations where matrix $\bK$ appears have the following generic forms:

 For what concerns VMP, the expression in \eqref{eq:Kform1} appears in the update for $\bOmega_1$ of Algorithm \ref{alg:VMPalgo}, whereas those in \eqref{eq:Kform2}--\eqref{eq:Kform4} arise in the Gaussian likelihood fragment numbered as fragment 5 in the Figure \ref{fig:InvProbFacGraph} factor graph.
 Visual inspection of \eqref{eq:Kform1}--\eqref{eq:Kform4} suggests it is worth studying the structure of $\bK$ and $\bK^T\bK$ for a computationally efficient implementation of the variational algorithm updates.